kylegrover/kylegrover.github.io/_posts/2019-04-20-adding-a-slider-to-a-scene-in-synesthesia.md

 This post has really grown beyond my initial plans and I'm going to call it for now and post what I have online.
 Hopefully this helps someone out, check back in for an updated version where I tackle the scripts.js file as well as a few tips for smoothly modifying your time variables.

-***

-_My blog doesn't have comments yet, but feel free to contact me with any feedback, I'll credit you if it results in an update to the post._

 {% comment %}